rnielikki/Patapon-Info/pac/_build/md/setmodeex.md

 # setModeEx

-Connects or initialises the connection to the other pool and/or reqActor.
-Not known wha the "connection" actually does.
+Connects the generator to e.g. status effect or [death call](./setdeathcall.md) to the other generator and/or reqActor (possibly "parent" structure of the unit etc).

 ## Code Information